 Search for anything!

-This illustration was created for Rebecca Bradley's Illustrating the Edible class at MICA.
+This illustration is created for Rebecca Bradley's Illustrating the Edible course at Maryland Institute College of Art.

 Feijoada is one of the most popular dishes in Brazil.
 It is made with black beans and some smoked meat and it's served with rice, farofa, collard and sliced orange.
 We usually eat it on fridays or on weekends.
 Feijoada Dumpling is a different way of preparing it.
 A creative version of one of the most famous Brazilian dishes.
 It is delicious and goes great with a really cold beer.

 Beans around the World...Ahoy Matey!
 This recipe is said to be from the mid 1800’s, from a staple of “Yankee” real cooking, Durgin-Park in Boston, sadly now closed, but I have the recipe from a visit a few years ago.
 The Best baked beans ever, deep brown, and delicious!
 The key is, you have to keep them moist over the six hours of baking, adding water slowly, as the recipe says, “you can’t just let the pot sit in the oven’...and don’t flood the beans!
 You can leave the pork out, I never use it and half the sugar...you won’t be disappointed!
 A simple & perfect comfort dish on damp, grey days to warm your soul, and hey, they are “Navy” beans after all😝